Constitution of the History of Economics Society

 6. The Executive Committee may by a two-thirds majority adopt its own rules of order, except where countermanded by this Constitution.
 Should the Executive Committee not adopt rules of order, meetings shall be conducted according to Robert’s Rules of Order.

-1. The Program Committee shall consist of a chair and three additional members, serving for four-year terms with one member selected each year.
+1. The Conference Planning Committee shall consist of a chair and three additional members, serving for four-year terms with one member selected each year.
 The chair shall normally be chosen from the members who have already served the first two years of their terms.
-The duties of the Program Committee include:
+The duties of the Conference Planning Committee include:

-- to appoint, with the approval of the President, a separate ad hoc committee for each regular program, which
+c. to appoint, with the approval of the President, a separate ad hoc committee for each regular program called the Local Program Committee, which

-- shall, under the general guidance of the Program Committee and in cooperation with the President, Secretary, and Treasurer, be responsible for the operational planning and detailed administration of the program to which it has been assigned.
+ii. shall, under the general guidance of the Conference Planning Committee and in cooperation with the President, Secretary, and Treasurer, be responsible for the operational planning and detailed administration of the program to which it has been assigned.

 2. The Investment Committee shall comprise three members – the Treasurer of the Society as chair and two additional members.
 The duties of the Investment Committee include: